tohagan/stlive/README.md

 **NOTE**: Your app should work provided you're not calling any PhoneGap plugin APIs directly.
 Sencha Touch provides wrapper classes that can emulate some of the PhoneGap APIs when your app is run in a desktop browser (See devices in [Sencha Touch API](http://docs.sencha.com/touch/2.3.2).
 Example: [Ext.device.FileSystem](http://docs.sencha.com/touch/2.3.2/source/FileSystem.html#Ext-device-FileSystem).

 ## Live Internet Demo or Live Testing  (Cool Feature!)

+Often you need to demo or test development versions of your app to friends, beta testers or customers who live outside your firewall.
+Normally you'd have to setup external web hosting to use a service like

 The  `--localtunnel` option creates an encrypted socket connection from your `stlive` server to new host name that is a random subdomain of **[localtunnel.me](http://localtunnel.me)**.
 This will expose your `stlive server` server with a random host name that is accessible on the Internet if you know the new random host name.